 It is through the discovery and exposure of these hidden feelings and memories that we can then begin to heal, integrating other therapies such as CBT to begin rationalizing and removing distortions in our thinking.

-Over time, patients may begin to communicate with their therapists in ways that reflect their past traumas and parental relationships providing clues as to what the patient’s underlying conditions may be.
+Over time, you may begin to communicate with your therapists in ways that reflect your past traumas or parental relationships.
+This emerging type of communication can provide clues as to what your underlying conditions may be.

-For many people, their relationship with their therapist may be the first positive and reliable relationship that they have ever had.
-Parents, friends, and confidants may have let them down, and so the therapist becomes a surrogate for that parental deficiency in many ways.
+For many people, their relationship with their therapist may be the first positive and reliable relationship they have ever had.
+In the past, parents, friends, and confidants may have let you down.
+It becomes possible for your therapist to become a surrogate for that parental deficiency in many ways.

-Once a trusting relationship has been established between patient and therapist, it is possible to regress to earlier stages of development that went wrong and relive them – except this time with a better ending.
+Once a trusting relationship has been established between you and your therapist, it is possible to regress to earlier stages of development that went wrong and relive them – except this time with a better ending.

 This new relationship then becomes a model for building new healthy relationships outside of therapy.

 Exploring hidden desires

 Past traumas, disappointments, and betrayals of past relationships can lead you to repress and isolate your hopes and desires.
 Your mind tries to protect you from further pain by subduing these ideas.
 You may convince yourself that you no longer need these fulfilling things in your life, but you would be mistaken.

 Working with a trusted therapist can help you reconnect with the hopes and dreams that you might be hiding.
 They can slowly guide you back to discovering who you really are and what makes you whole.

 Have you ever tried talk therapy?
 How were your experiences?
 Click the title of this article and leave a comment to tell us about it!